TheRomanXpl0it/ctfbox/README.md

 To connect to the VMs, you need to use one of the wireguard configurations in the wireguard folder.

-Instead you can run `python3 run.py compose exec team<team_id> bash` to connect to the VMs.

 To manage the game network run:

 ```bash